 - 125 grams butter

-- 170 grams (½ cup) raw honey or brown rice syrup (you can play around with the amount of sweetener - as my families palate has become less sweet over time, I generally only add ¼ cup these days)
+- 170 grams (½ cup) raw honey or brown rice syrup (you can play around with the amount of sweetener - as my families palate has become less sweet over time, I generally only add ¼ cup of RMS and even less if using honey these days)

 - Dried fruit (organic or additive-free preferably) or cacao nibs